grew-nlp/grew_match_quick/README.md

 ## Corrupted CoNLL data

-If some CoNLL files contain errors, the corresponding sentences are skipped and the corpus is built without corrupted sentences.
+If some CoNLL files contain errors, the corresponding sentences are skipped and the corpus is built without the corrupted sentences.
 In this case, a red button appears in the interface with a link to a file reporting the errors.
 For example, the folder `examples/UD_English-Error-PUD` contains 10 sentences with 3 errors.